 “It is estimated that the projects will collectively provide additional generation capacity of 2 370 MW of clean energy, leading to reduction in greenhouse gas emissions by nearly four million tonnes per year.

 The NDB spokesperson this week added that so far four loans had been approved, to South Africa, Brazil, China and India.
+Many more were in the pipeline, including for Russia.

 The other loans approved were to: